Tsianina Redfeather Blackstone: Personal life

-Redfeather became a devout Christian Scientist later in life.
+Redfeather converted to Christian Science and was a Christian Science practitioner from June 1942 to April 1981.
 She eventually settled in California, where she lived with her niece Wynemah Blaylock (sometimes spelled Blalock) in Burbank.
 They later moved to San Diego.

 In 1981 Redfeather was baptized in the Catholic faith at St. John's Church in San Diego by Monsignor Andrew Hanley.
 In her obituary he described her as a "lovely lovely person" and that "she was just an outstanding person."
 After Redfeather died in 1985, age 102, a funeral mass for her was held at St. John's.
 Her niece said she was descended from "Indian royalty."

 Redfeather personally funded the education of at least two native children from her tribe.
 She did not receive much profit from her illustrious career (even though she was exceptionally famous); but Redfeather was very altruistic and made sure to contribute to scholarships for children within the Muscogee Creek Nation.
 Redfeather also founded The First Daughters of America, a foundation for Native American Women.

 Although broadcast and recording capabilities were available for much of her career, Redfeather's music was not recorded due to her tribe's objection of native sacred art and customs being misappropriated.

 In celebration for the Red Feather Ranger Station's 50th Anniversary, the community planned a Red Feather History month in July 1988.
 R.J.
 Wiley created a painting of Tsianina for a play being put on about her life.

 Redfeather had two nieces by her brother, Robert Lee Evans, whom she mentions in the 2nd edition of her autobiography as living near her briefly when she resided in Colorado.
 Redfeather also included a note regarding her tribal enrollment card #3612 along with her legal name "Florence Evans" to publicly validate her lineage as false claims of native ancestry became highly popular in the 1960s–1970s.
 Her tribal card on file with the Muscogee Nation is linked to several of her siblings' descendants via tribal enrollment.